UoM-ResPlat-DevOps/SpartanAdvanced/Lessons/Lesson_1.md

 -- *Slide* --
 ### Part 1: File Attributes, Types, Ownership cont
 * The change permissions of a file use the `chmod` command.
 To chmod a file you have to own it.
-The command is : chmod [option] [symbolic | octal] file.
+The command is : `chmod [option] [symbolic | octal] file`.
 For options, the most common is `-R` which changes files and directories recursively.
 -- *Slide End* --

 -- *Slide* --